D: Joe D'Orazio

 (Also known as Kito Tani)

 There can be few fans of wrestling that did not know Joe D'Orazio.
 Maybe not all were fully aware of his place in our wrestling heritage, a place equalled by few and exceeded by none.
 For most he is remembered first and foremost as the dapper referee who kept control of thousands of contests and was a familiar figure on televised wrestling.
-Those a bit older may recall a popular and skilled wrestler, or a wrestling promoter, a journalist, artist, poet, and most recently of all a founder, organiser and now Life President of the British Wrestlers Reunion.
-Some may just know the delight of sharing time with a gentle, knowledgeable man at the annual reunion.
+Those a bit older recall a popular and skilled wrestler, or a wrestling promoter, a journalist, artist, poet, and most recently of all a founder, organiser and Life President of the British Wrestlers Reunion.
+Some just knew the delight of sharing time with a gentle, knowledgeable man at the annual reunion.

 Wrestling may have been all around him but wasn't Joe's main sporting interest in his teenage years.
 Following service in the Royal Air Force during the war Joe was drawn towards judo and joined the South London Judo Society (later London Judo Society) in Kennington.
 Meanwhile cousin Mike was starting out wrestling and encouraged Joe to get involved.
-It didn't take too much encouragement and Joe was soon wrestling professionally.
+It didn't take too much encouragement as Joe was soon wrestling professionally.
 Precisely when that first pro match took place we cannot be sure.
 1948 against New Zealand's Russ Bishop has been cited in a number of places.
 Well, that may be half true but no more.
 If it was 1948 the opponent was not Russ as he arrived in Britain in November, 1949.
 Such a detail is not important as we do know that by 1950 Joe was a popular wrestler receiving regular bookings around southern England.
 Opponents included Bob Archer O'Brien, Tommy Mann and The College Boy.

 In October, 1950 the Western Daily Press noted the black belt judoka credentials of Joe D'Orazio and went on to report, "Best bout of the evening was the meeting between Len Britton and the Italian Joe D'Orazio, a ju-jitsu expert who wrestled in his bare feet.
 Both men were fast and exceedingly clever, with many holds at their command."

 Yes, hard though it might be to believe, Joe became a Japanese warrior for three years.
 A young Tony Scarlo, just starting out on his career told us of being signed up by Joe and Matsport for a tour to Scotland, Tony’s first long distance tour and the first time he had to stay away from home.
 "My first date started in Glasgow, then Greenock, Aberdeen, Edinburgh, and finishing in Dundee, George Kidd’s home town.
 During this trip I wrestled Kito Tani three times.
 What a hard man, but then we were all hard, you had to be to survive, not like today’s wrestlers.
 Who was Kito Tani?
 Well Joe D'Orazio of course.”

 Matsport Promotions continued until the end of 1961 when the wrestlers returned to the Joint Promotions fold.
 Whilst working within the independent circuit Joe had also taken up refereeing duties, which he now continued for Dale Martin Promotions.
 There was another dimension to Joe's varied career when he succeeded Charles Mascall in the Dale Martin publicity department.
 Joe penned much of the Dale Martin promotional material under the name of Bob Scala, and co-authored “The Who’s Who of Wrestling,” a book of pen portraits of many big names.

 26/07/2021 Page revised